 - " Employers choose from a range of providers for 401(k) plan recordkeeping.
 Insurance companies were the most common recordkeeper type for 401(k) plans and were more likely to provide recordkeeping services for the smaller 401(k) plans in the sample.
 Asset managers, which include mutual fund companies, were the second most common recordkeepers across plans, and they were more likely to provide recordkeeping services for larger plans.
-As a result, asset managers provided recordkeeping services for 32 percent of plans but for 42 percent of participants and 57 percent of plan assets in 2018. - " Most 401(k) plans offered investment options that were proprietary to the plan's recordkeeper, but proprietary investments accounted for a small share of total 401(k) assets.
+As a result, asset managers provided recordkeeping services for 31 percent of plans but for 43 percent of participants and 59 percent of plan assets in 2019. - " Most 401(k) plans offered investment options that were proprietary to the plan's recordkeeper, but proprietary investments accounted for a small share of total 401(k) assets.
 Plan sponsors choose a plan recordkeeper and select the investment lineup for the plan.
-Sixty-six percent of 401(k) plans included investment options proprietary to the plan's recordkeeper in their investment lineups, and those investments accounted for a little more than one-quarter of total plan assets in 2018.
+Sixty-five percent of 401(k) plans included investment options proprietary to the plan's recordkeeper in their investment lineups, and those investments accounted for 28 percent of total plan assets in 2019.